Coworking Spaces and Innovation Clusters

 • 657 Oslo

 This creative‑industry coworking space occupies two historic buildings (3 500 m²) and houses more than 220 creators.
 It features a maker space, photo booth and 24/7 access.
-Pricing is not on its website, but Coworker.com lists coworking memberships from around 3 390 NOK per month.
+Membership starts from 2200 NOK / month for hot desks, 4200 NOK for fixed and 8000 for offices.
 The flexible membership and drop‑in packages make 657 attractive for freelancers and production companies.

 • Rebel